Close Search

 Other Tag Opportunities

-Oregon is issuing one premium hunt per unit for elk, deer, and antelope that allows hunt winners to hunt with any weapon and have extended season dates.
+Oregon is issuing one premium hunt per unit for elk, deer, and antelope.
+Winners of these tags can hunt with any weapon and have extended season dates.
 A separate application is required to apply for these premium hunts.
-There isn’t a non-resident quota associated with these tags.
-You can apply for these premium hunts in addition to the regular controlled hunts.
-Applicants are allowed to submit one application per species and the standard $8 application fee as well as the standard species-specific tag fee.
+There isn’t a non-resident quota associated with these tags, and you can apply for these premium hunts in addition to the regular controlled hunts.
+Applicants are allowed to submit one application per species, and applications are $10 each.
 There are no preference points associated with these permits.
-Elk, deer, and antelope season dates will be August 1-November 30, 2025.
-Our top five trophy picks are shown in the section for each species.
-If you are interested in the entire list of available hunts, refer to pages 69-70 in the 2024 Oregon Big Game Hunting Regulations booklet.
+Elk, deer, and antelope season dates will be August 1 through November 30, 2026.
+Our top five trophy picks are shown under the species-specific sections in the coming pages.
+If you are interested in the entire list of available hunts, refer to pages 68–69 in the 2026 Oregon Big Game Regulations booklet.

 Search our Database of available Oregon Big game Hunts.